-Below we have some platform-specific machine recommendations for Connectors, and we will add more in future.
+Below we have some platform-specific machine recommendations for Connectors.

-t3a.micro Linux EC2 instance is a cost-effective choice and sufficient to handle bandwidth for at least 50 remote users under typical usage patterns.
+t3a.micro Linux EC2 instance is a cost-effective choice and sufficient to handle bandwidth for at least a hundred remote users under typical usage patterns.

 For Azure, we recommend using their Container Instance service, which does not require hardware selection.

-A Linux VM allocated with 1 CPU and 2GB RAM is sufficient to handle at least 50 remote users under typical usage patterns.
+A Linux VM allocated with 1 CPU and 2GB RAM is sufficient to handle at least a hundred remote users under typical usage patterns.